 The OverPlay Windows VPN client

-Once you have installed the app you will discover a new shortcut on your Desktop.
+Once you have installed the VPN for Windows you will discover a new shortcut on your Desktop.
 Click on this to open the OverPlay app.

 The first time you open the app, you need to enter your username and password.